-Students in Years 7 and 8 may bring a phone or smart watch to school with parental permission but it must be switched off and kept out of sight when on school grounds unless there are exceptional circumstances and by prior arrangement with a member of staff.
+Students in Years 7 to 11 may bring a phone to school with parental permission but it must be switched off and kept out of sight when on school grounds unless there are exceptional circumstances and by prior arrangement with a member of staff.
 In these circumstances, a time and place will be agreed for a phone call or text.
 Any urgent message to or from parents/guardians should go via the School Reception or the School Office.

-Students may be allowed mobile phones on trips or fixtures; this will be agreed in advance and communicated by the relevant member of staff.
+Students may be allowed to carry mobile phones on trips and fixtures, but their use, if any, will be agreed in advance and communicated by the relevant member of staff.